2, discrete solid state. 2015.

 Standard coaxial cable properties are listed at

-circuit.
+in the circuit.
 At the CRO, Rin = 1M0 in parallel with 32pF.
-If the CRO cable has
+If

-and CRO.
-This means the probe input C = 10pF plus any C between probe tip to probe case if used.
+cable and CRO.
+This means the probe input C = 10pF plus any C

+probe tip to probe case if used.
 Some probes have along probe

 Notice that the HF cut off is much higher for low probe Cin.